Your weather: Downpours forecast in western and northern areas of North Island

 Yesterday the skifields surrounding Queenstown received dumps of snow up to 45cm while services closer to the ground were affected.

-"Power will be restored as quickly as is safely possible but extreme conditions are hampering our response," Aurora external relations adviser Karen Melville said.

-"The safety of the public and lines crews is of primary importance, so always keep well clear of fallen power lines or damaged electrical equipment and treat them as live at all times."

-An update was expected at 9am today and all schools in the Queenstown Lakes district were closed for the day.
+A weather update is expected at 9am today and all schools in the Queenstown Lakes district are closed for the day.

 At least 16 arrivals were cancelled at Queenstown Airport yesterday, five flights landed and two more were due in the evening.